Suikoden (video game): Legacy

 Suikoden began the Suikoden franchise, which includes video games, light novels, and manga.
 Its direct sequel was Suikoden II, which first released in 1998.

 Game designer Warren Spector listed Suikoden as his sixth favorite video game of all time.
 He credited it as an inspiration on his work, particularly the Deus Ex series as well as Epic Mickey.
 He said the limited choices in Suikoden inspired him to expand on the idea with more meaningful choices, with the development of Deus Ex.

+A stage play adaptation of Suikoden was announced during a livestream for the game franchise on March 4, 2025.
+It will be directed by Norihito Nakayashiki and will run in Tokyo and Kyoto in December 2025.